Hypatia's Files

 The Notes File notes.txt

-This file has no meanng for Hypatia, but you can use it to make notes, for instance about your user defined operators, or your scripts (these will be explained in later chapters)
+This file has no meaning for Hypatia, but you can use it to make notes, for instance about your user defined operators or your scripts (these will be explained in later chapters).

 While you could use a file with any name for this purpose, Hypatia has a command to make it particularly easy to use the file notes.txt -- see "Short EDIT Commands" on the next page.

-Home, Up: The Basics, Prev: Input Lines, Next: Viewing and Editing Files
+Home, Up: The Basics, Prev: Hypatia's Input Editor, Next: Viewing and Editing Files